HTTPArchive/almanac.httparchive.org/src/content/en/2020/markup.md

   <figcaption>{{ figure_link(caption="High probabilities of finding a given element in pages of the Web Almanac 2020 sample.", sheets_gid="184700688", sql_file="pages_element_count_by_device_and_element_type_present.sql") }}</figcaption>
 </figure>

-Standard elements are those that are or were part of the HTML specification, but which ones are rare to find?
+Standard elements are those that are or were part of the HTML specification.
+Which ones are rare to find?
 In our sample, that would bring up the following:

 <figure>
   <table>